kenpchess/PGNdbkp_master/README.md

   * Play a game directly against Stockfish or another UCI engine.

-  * PLayer search/sort options to sort all games or search for the games of a specific player.
+  * Player/moves search/sort options to sort all games, search for the games of a specific player, or search for specific move sequences such as "1. e4 e5 2.
+Nf3 Nc6 3.
+Bc4" or even iconic sacrifice moves such as simply Bxh7+.

   * Basic FEN position GUI chessboard editor.
 Utilizes point-and-click GUI to edit games or setup positions.
+FEN starting positions (if any) can now also be viewed by right-scrolling in the games window.

   * Board size option for small or medium-size chessboard.

   * GUI allows main window resizing (limited) and allows using arrow-keys and shift-arrow-keys for move traversal.
 You may also use the "automove" button to automatically replay the entire game [press the escape-key for about two seconds to stop "automove" replay].
+You may right-scroll in the games window to view all raw movelists and any FENs.

   * The current gamescore limit for PGNdbkp is set at 200,000 games via the #game_max constant at the top of the source file.
 You can of